Durbin, Duckworth Announce Screening Committee, Application Process For Federal District Court in the Northern District of Illinois

-CHICAGO – U.S. Senators Dick Durbin (D-IL) and Tammy Duckworth (D-IL) today announced that they will begin accepting applications from those interested in serving as a Federal District Court Judge in the Northern District of Illinois.
+WASHINGTON – U.S. Senate Majority Whip Dick Durbin (D-IL), Chair of the Senate Judiciary Committee, and U.S. Senator Tammy Duckworth (D-IL) today announced that they will begin accepting applications from those interested in serving as a Federal District Court Judge in the Northern District of Illinois Eastern Division.
 The Senators will be assisted by a screening committee whose task is to review and vet District Court candidates and advise the Senators regarding the candidates’ qualifications and fitness for the position.

 The Senators’ screening committee in the Northern District of Illinois will be chaired by the Honorable David Coar (ret.), former U.S. District Court Judge for the Northern District of Illinois.
-The other members of the Northern District Committee are Alejandro Caffarelli, Michael Chu, Edward Feldman, Betty Jang, Monica Llorente, Laurie Mikva, Carlina Tapia-Ruano, Zaldwaynaka (“Z”) Scott, and Diana White.
+The other members of the Northern District Committee are Alejandro Caffarelli, Michael Chu, Kevin Conway, Herschella Conyers, Edward Feldman, Betty Jang, Monica Llorente, Laurie Mikva, Zaldwaynaka (“Z”) Scott, and Carlina Tapia-Ruano.

 Biographies of each member of the screening committee can be found below.

-Applicants for the federal district court must submit a resume and a completed copy of this questionnaire to email@example.com by 5 p.m.
-CT on Thursday, February 1, 2018.
-Applicants are requested to incorporate their resume, completed questionnaire, and any attachments to the questionnaire into a single PDF document if possible.
+Applicants for the federal district court must submit a cover letter, resume, and a completed copy of this questionnaire to firstname.lastname@example.org by 5:00 p.m.
+CT on Monday, September 11.
+Applicants are requested to incorporate their cover letter, resume, completed questionnaire, and any attachments to the questionnaire into a single PDF document if possible.

-The application questionnaire is nearly identical to those used by the Senate Judiciary Committee and will help provide insight into candidates’ backgrounds and qualifications.
+The application questionnaire is nearly identical to the one used by the Senate Judiciary Committee and will help provide insight into candidates’ backgrounds and qualifications.
 The screening committee will review candidates and advise the Senators, who will make recommendations on potential nominees to the President.
-Once the President submits a nomination to the U.S. Senate, the nominee will be reviewed by the Senate Judiciary Committee, of which Senator Durbin is a member, and will receive a vote in the Committee.
-The approval of both home state Senators is traditionally required for the Senate Judiciary Committee to take up and consider a judicial nominee.
+Once the President submits a nomination to the U.S. Senate, the nominee will be reviewed by the Senate Judiciary Committee, which Senator Durbin chairs, and will receive a vote in the Committee.
 If a nomination is approved by the Judiciary Committee, the nomination will be sent to the full Senate for consideration.

 Screening Committee for the Northern District of Illinois:

-Alejandro Caffarelli.
-Mr. Caffarelli is the founding shareholder of Caffarelli & Associates Ltd in Chicago.
-He is a former President of the National Employment Lawyers’ Association – Illinois affiliate, as well as a former Executive Board member for the Hispanic Lawyers’ Association of Illinois.
-In 2014, Mr. Caffarelli was appointed to the Pro Bono Advisory Committee for the U.S. District Court for the Northern District of Illinois.
-Since 2005, Mr. Caffarelli has also volunteered to help indigent workers through the ARISE-Chicago community organization, and currently serves on the ARISE Legal Advisory Board.
-Mr. Caffarelli received his B.A. from the University of Michigan and J.D. from the University of Minnesota.
+Alejandro Caffarelli: Mr. Caffarelli is a trial lawyer who in 2001 founded the Chicago-based employment law firm of Caffarelli & Associates Ltd., where he continues to practice employment law in addition to serving on the employment law panel of the American Arbitration Association's National Roster of Arbitrators.
+He is a former President and Board member of the National Employment Lawyers’ Association's Illinois affiliate, as well as a former Executive Board member of the Hispanic Lawyers’ Association of Illinois.
+In 2014, Mr. Caffarelli was appointed by Chief Judge Rubén Castillo to the Pro Bono Advisory Committee for the United States District Court for the Northern District of Illinois.
+Since 2005, Mr. Caffarelli has also provided pro bono legal assistance to indigent workers through the ARISE-Chicago community organization, and currently serves on the ARISE Legal Advisory Board.
+Mr. Caffarelli received his B.A. from the University of Michigan in Ann Arbor and his J.D. from the University of Minnesota, Twin Cities.

-Michael Chu.
-Mr. Chu is a partner at the Chicago office of McDermott Will & Emery.
-Mr. Chu is the board chair of Asian Americans Advancing Justice – Chicago and was the former president of the National Asian Pacific American Bar Association (2004-2005).
-He is the current board chair of the Chicago Committee on Minorities in Large Law Firms and chair of the Chicago Illini Leadership Council.
+Michael Chu: Mr. Chu is a partner at the Chicago office of McDermott Will & Emery and sits as the chair of the firm’s Racial and Ethnic Diversity Subcommittee.
+He is also the local head of McDermott’s Intellectual Property Litigation Practice Group.
+Mr. Chu is the immediate past board chair of Asian Americans Advancing Justice – Chicago (2013-2020) and is a former president of the National Asian Pacific American Bar Association (2004-2005).
 He received his B.S. from the University of Illinois in 1989 and his J.D. from the William and Mary Law School in 1992.

-Edward Feldman.
-Mr. Feldman is a partner at the Chicago law firm Miller Shakman & Beem, where he has worked since 1988.
-His practice focuses on complex civil litigation and professional responsibility matters.
+Edward Feldman: Mr. Feldman is a partner at the Chicago law firm Miller Shakman Levine & Feldman LLP, where he has worked since 1988.
+His practice focuses on complex civil litigation, civil rights, and professional responsibility matters.
 He previously served as law clerk to U.S. District Judge Marvin E. Aspen and then worked for two years as a clinical fellow at the Northwestern University Legal Clinic.
-He has served as an adjunct law professor at Northwestern since 1988 teaching trial advocacy and ethics.
+He has served as an adjunct law professor at Northwestern since 1988 teaching trial advocacy and ethics, and also has taught trial advocacy at the University of Chicago Law School.
 He is a past Chair of the Chicago Bar Association Professional Responsibility Committee and of the Board of Directors for the Chicago Lawyers Committee for Civil Rights.
 He received his B.A./B.S. from the University of Illinois and his J.D. from Harvard Law School.

-Betty Jang.
-Ms. Jang is a former executive of a publicly-traded healthcare company.
-Previously, she has provided legal counsel at several Fortune 250 corporations, taught as an adjunct professor at the University of Illinois law school, and has served as an assistant public defender with the Office of the Cook County Public Defender.
-Ms. Jang is currently a mentor at 1871, an alumnus of the United State of Women's Galvanize Chicago Program, and has held numerous positions in local, state, and national bar associations.
+Betty Y. Jang: Ms. Jang is the founder of BYJ Law LLC, a boutique law firm specializing in general counsel services to emerging growth companies.
+She previously served as chief legal officer and general counsel at several public and private companies, practiced at a national law firm, was an adjunct professor at the University of Illinois College of Law, and began her career as an assistant public defender with the Office of the Cook County Public Defender.
+Ms. Jang is a Member of the Board of Trustees for the Harry S. Truman Scholarship Foundation.
+Ms. Jang volunteers for various non-profit organizations, is an alumnus of the United State of Women's Galvanize Chicago Program, and has held numerous Board positions in local, state, and national bar associations.
 She received her B.A. from the University of Illinois and her J.D. from Chicago-Kent College of Law.

-Monica L. Llorente.
-Ms. Llorente teaches at Northwestern University’s Pritzker School of Law and the Weinberg College of Arts & Sciences.
-She has served as an advocate for children’s rights in several national campaigns and has represented children in need in various judicial and administrative proceedings.
-She is currently the Education Co-Chair of the ABA Children’s Rights Litigation Committee.
-Ms. Llorente has also served as a board member of the Hispanic Lawyers Association of Illinois.
-Before working at Northwestern, she practiced law at Baker & McKenzie in Chicago.
+Monica L. Llorente: Ms. Llorente teaches Business Associations, Contract Drafting, and Public Interest Law courses at Northwestern Pritzker School of Law.
+She has broad experience in both the private and public sectors.
+She is an active leader, trainer, and writer in contract drafting and the development of different types of business entities.
+In addition, she has served as an advocate for and with young people in national campaigns and has represented young people in need in various judicial and administrative proceedings.
+Ms. Llorente has served in different organizations, including the American Bar Association and the Hispanic Lawyers Association of Illinois.
+Before Northwestern, she practiced corporate law at Baker & McKenzie in Chicago.
 She received her A.B. from Duke University and her J.D. from the Northwestern Pritzker School of Law.

-Laurie Mikva.
-Ms. Mikva is a clinical assistant professor at Northwestern Pritzker School of Law.
-She previously worked as an attorney at the Illinois Department of Employment Security and the Land of Lincoln Legal Assistance Foundation, and also served as an assistant public defender in the Champaign County Public Defender’s Office and the Office of the Maryland Public Defender, Appellate Division.
-She is a Commissioner on the Illinois Court of Claims, and she also serves on the Board of Directors for the Legal Services Corporation and on the American Bar Association Standing Committee on Pro Bono and Public Service.
+Laurie Mikva: Ms. Mikva is a Commissioner on the Illinois Court of Claims, and she also serves on the Board of Directors for the Legal Services Corporation and on the American Bar Association Standing Committee on Pro Bono and Public Service.
+Most recently, she was a clinical professor at Northwestern Pritzker School of Law.
+Ms. Mikva previously worked as an attorney at the Illinois Department of Employment Security and the Land of Lincoln Legal Assistance Foundation, and also served as an assistant public defender in the Champaign County Public Defender’s Office and the Office of the Maryland Public Defender, Appellate Division.
 She received her B.A. from Beloit College and her J.D. from New York University School of Law.

 Previous Article Next Article